 - The Housing Revenue Income and Expenditure Statement this statement shows the economic cost in the year of providing housing services in accordance with generally accepted accountina rather practices, than the amount to be funded from rents and government grants.
 The Council charges rents to cover expenditure in accordance with regulations; this may be different from the accounting cost.
-The increase or decrease in the year, on the basis of which rents are raised, is shown in the Movement on the HRA Statement. - The Movement on the HRA Statement - this statement takes the outturn on the HRA Income and Expenditure Statement and reconciles it to the surplus or deficit for the year on the HRA Balance, calculated in with the accordance the Local requirements of Government and Housing Act 1989.
+The increase or decrease in the year, on the basis of which rents are raised, is shown in the Movement on the HRA Statement. - The Movement on the HRA Statement - this statement takes the outturn on the HRA Income and Expenditure Statement and reconciles it to the surplus or deficit for the year on the HRA Balance, calculated in accordance with the requirements of the Local Government and Housing Act 1989.

 The Collection Fund Statement this statement is an agent's statement that reflects the statutory obligation for billing authorities (such as the City of Lincoln Council) to maintain a separate Collection Fund.
-The statement shows the transactions of the Council in relation to the collection from Council Tax and Business Rate and distribution payers to Lincolnshire County Council, Police and Crime Commissioner for Lincolnshire (PCCL) and Government of Council Tax and National Non-Domestic Rates (NNDR).
+The statement the shows transactions of the Council in relation to the collection from Council Tax and Business Rate and payers distribution Lincolnshire County Council, Police and Crime Commissioner for Lincolnshire (PCCL) and Government of Council Tax and National Non-Domestic Rates (NNDR).